Ferdib-Al-Islam/openvino-people-counter/README.md

 The counter uses the Inference Engine included in the Intel® Distribution of OpenVINO™ toolkit and the Intel® Deep Learning Deployment Toolkit.
 A pre-trained, SSD neural network detects people within a designated area by displaying a bounding box over them.
 It counts the number of people in the current frame, the duration that a person is in the frame (time elapsed between entering and exiting a frame) and the total count of people.
 It then sends the data to a local web server using the Paho MQTT Python package.

+The DNN model used in this application is an Intel® optimized model that is part of the Intel® Distribution of OpenVINO™ toolkit.
+> ``` /opt/intel/openvino/deployment_tools/intel_models/person-detection-retail-0013 ```